Garh Kundar: Khangar Dynasty

-When Prithviraj Chauhan lost to Mohammad Ghori in 1192 AD, then Khetsingh Khangar declared himself as the hindu independent ruler.
+When Prithviraj Chauhan lost to Mohammad Ghori in 1192 AD, then khub singh Khangar declared himself as the independent ruler.

 Bundela Dynasty

 in 1288 AD, the first Dynasty of Bundelas was established.
 Hemvati was wedded to Punyapal Panwar/Parmar.
 King Sohanpal was the first King of Bundelas who died in 1299 AD.

 After him, his son King Sahjendra Bundela ruled from 1299 to 1326 AD.

 In 1507 AD, Bundela king Rudra Pratap Singh established Orchha as his new capital at the banks of Betwa River which is now famous for Shri Ram Mandir.